copperhead13/copperhead13/README.md

 <h3> <img src="https://github.com/Parply/Parply/blob/master/.github/Hi.gif?raw=true" width="30px"> Hi there </h3>

-I'm Dragos, a student 🎓 at <a href="http://www.sincaibm.ro/">Gheorghe Sincai National College</a>.
-Primarily interested in Android Development and Cryptography.
+I'm Dragos, working at MHP - A Porsche Company as a Data Manager for 911 and 983 🏎️, a student 🎓 at <a href="https://econ.ubbcluj.ro">FSEGA Cluj (Informatica Economica)</a>.
+Primarily interested in Cars, Android Development and Cryptography.

 You can see my master cryptography source code <a href="https://github.com/copperhead13/CryptoGenie">here</a>.